Bonus Tax Calculator Prince Edward Island 2026

 Bonus Tax in Prince Edward Island: How It Works

-Prince Edward Island has three provincial tax brackets with a top rate of 18.75%, producing a combined federal-provincial top marginal rate of approximately 51.7%.
-PEI also charges a 10% surtax on provincial tax over $12,500, which can affect higher earners.
+Prince Edward Island now has six provincial tax brackets with a top rate of 20%, producing a combined federal-provincial top marginal rate of approximately 53%.
+PEI completed a multi-year tax reform that lowered the lower-bracket rates and eliminated its former 10% surtax.
 Charlottetown and Summerside residents face moderate bonus tax burdens compared to neighbouring Atlantic provinces.

 Net Bonus